kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

     dtype: object

-From the output one can see, that there only 2 columns that exclusively hold numerical data and thus have a numerical * data type* (*dtype*).
+From the output one can see that there only 2 columns that exclusively hold numerical data and thus have a numerical * data type* (*dtype*).
 All other columns have mixed *dtypes*, so pandas labels them as having dtype 'object'.
 In the following, all columns will be checked and their dtypes might change in the process of cleaning them.

-With the information, that only 2 columns have a numerical dtype, calling `df.describe()` with no further parameters specified, will print the summary statistics listed above only for those two columns.
+With the information that only 2 columns have a numerical dtype, calling `df.describe()` with no further parameters specified, will print the summary statistics listed above only for those two columns.
 See the output below, for more details.